ramigs/nuxt-fauna-article/nuxt-fauna.md

 build to fetch the repo collection, and serve HTML and static assets to our site's visitors?

-After all, it's not _that_ often we need to add or delete a repo from the catalogue.
-Only some projects a special place in our heart 😄
+After all, only some projects a special place in our heart 😄, so it's not _that_ often we need to add or delete a repo from the catalogue.

 At the end, you'll be able to take this example, adapt and apply it to your specific use case.
 You can also translate this tutorial context for other